vasiasan/pinos/README.md

 - [X] BUG: Namespace conflict with `settings` object.
 (Fixed - version 1.2.)
 - [X] BUG: Game ends if a player attempts to move a shape off-screen before piece is fully visible.
 (Fixed - version 1.1.)
 - [X] BUG: Player can move a shape into a column outside of well when shape  is in negative-row space.
 (Fixed; version 1.1.)
-- [X] BUG: Game is only using pentominoes if player selects "Both" for game shapes.
-(FIXED; version 1.1.)

 ## License